 EVOLUTION & EMERGENCE OF COMMUNICATION

 Communication is not a trait possessed by one or another individual; it is an interaction between two (or more) individuals.
-Signals and responses are fundamentally interdependent.
-This insight poses a number of interesting, foundational questions about its evolution and emergence.
+Signals and responses are fundamentally interdependent, and this interdependence poses a number of interesting, foundational questions about how communication systems can (& do) emerge and evolve.

 - Blythe, R. A., & Scott-Phillips, T. C. (2014).
 Simulating the real origins of communication.
 PLoS One, 9(11), e113636.